Loading...

 Animal testing is the use of animals in biomedical research to understand how new drugs and treatments affect a living body.
 Scientists study how medicines are absorbed, processed, and eliminated — and whether they cause any harmful effects.

-This essential research happens during the preclinical stage, before any human volunteers are involved.
+This essential research happens during the preclinical testing stage, before any human volunteers are involved.
 It helps ensure that only safe, effective therapies move forward to clinical testing.

 Ethics and Oversight